CorpGlory/grafana-progress-list/README.md

 * https://github.com/chartwerk/grafana-chartwerk-app -- advanced Grafana plugins from CorpGlory

 ## About CorpGlory Inc.
-The project is developed by [CorpGlory Inc.](https://corpglory.com/), a company which provides software development, data visualization, Grafana and monitoring consulting.
+The plugin is developed by [CorpGlory Inc.](https://corpglory.com/), a company which provides software development, data visualization, Grafana and monitoring consulting services.